Azykan/Final-Project/README.md

 Hundreds of thousands of artists have been creating music to reach the Top 20 in their genres.
 The likelyhood of success for any song to reach the Top 20 is low, so we plan to analyze Spotify's fan-based song streaming data to analyze streaming trends.

-The rise of music streaming services fundamentally changed how music is valued.
+> [The rise of music streaming services] fundamentally changed how music is valued.
 Instead of sales, the emphasis was on repeated listens and getting a song in a popular playlist or radio station.
-The music industry shunned the new platforms at the start, with several artists blocking Spotify and Pandora from using their material.
+The music industry shunned the new platforms at the start, with several artists blocking Spotify and Pandora from using their material. <sup>[5](#top-streaming-apps)</sup>

-We feel that fan-based song popularity is a better measure of popularity than music awards.
-Music awards, such as the Grammys, are not a good measure of popularity.

 We chose to use Spotify as the data source because it is the most popular music streaming platform in the world, with over 350 million users and 150 million subscribers. <sup>[5](#top-streaming-apps)</sup>

+Fan-based song popularity is a better measure of popularity than music awards.
+Music awards, such as the Grammys, and Music Charts, such as Billboard, flawed for a number of reasons.

 ## Grammy Awards 	<sup>[1](#grammy-awards-link)</sup>
 - Songs must be nominated by members of the National Academy of Recording Arts and Sciences (NARAS) for consideration into the awards